Wonkiee/image-gallery-api/README.md

 This is the API implementation of the image gallery product.

 How to Build the Project.

+`Checkout to master branch and then follow the steps`
 1) Place the configuration file like below.
   `/etc/image-gallery/image-gallery-api/default.json`
   Working config file is in the repository. (`resources/default.json`)